Cyber4All/competency-ecosystem-docs/docs/competency-api/graphql.md

-        status,                                     # a field that returns a scalar authorId,                                   # a field that returns a scalar version,                                    # a field that returns a scalar audience {                                  # a field that returns an object type                                      # a field that returns a scalar details                                   # a field that returns a scalar }
+        status,                                     # a field that returns a scalar authorId,                                   # a field that returns a scalar version,                                    # a field that returns a scalar actor {                                  # a field that returns an object type                                      # a field that returns a scalar details                                   # a field that returns a scalar }